Sutton Veny House

 After the war, life in Greenhill House and in Sutton Veny returned to normal.
 The house was renamed Sutton Veny House probably in the early 1920s.
 Sutton Veny House was the principal house of the Sutton Veny Estate which had land in Sutton Veny, Upton Lovell and Eastleigh Farm.

 The house and property was bought in 1929 by Lady Lacey.
-The Sale Brochure for the House can be downloaded here which makes interesting reading.
 Her husband Sir Francis Lacey Kt was the first man to be knighted for services to sport, which in his case was cricket.

 For a period of approximately 10 years before and during the Second World War, the house was used as a Nursery School with 32 children attending and presumably with Lady Lacey still in the house.

 During the Second World War, Sutton Veny House was the location for the Divisional Headquarters and in 1949 Lady Lacey made the house and property a gift to Major John Walker (with children Amanda, Alexander, Veryan and Simon) who lived in the house until 1981 when it was bought by Major and Mrs Peter Barton who turned it into a Nursing Home